dustinpfister/blog_posts/_posts/electronjs-webcontents-send.md

 ### The source code example here is on Github

-The source code example that I am writing about here is on Github along with any additional assets that I might be using for this example.
+The [source code example that I am writing about here is on Github](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-webcontents-send) along with any additional assets that I might be using for this example.
 I also have all the source code examples for my various other posts on electronjs thus far located in the same repository.

 ## 1 - The main javaScript file

 So then in the root location of the project folder I have a main.js file, as with just about any other electronjs project.
-It is in this main javaScript file that I will be calling the send method of the webContents object of the mian browser window object.
+It is in this main javaScript file that I will be calling the send method of the webContents object of the main browser window object.

 ```js
 // load app and BrowserWindow